 Let $g(\cdot)$ be a functional of the system response -- it then follows that all internally stabilizing controllers satisfying a performance level, as specified by a scalar $\gamma$, are given by transfer matrices $\{\tf R, \tf M, \tf N, \tf L\}$ satisfying the conditions of Theorem \ref{thm:of} and the SLC

 Further, recall that the sublevel set of a convex functional is a convex set, and hence if $g$ is convex, then so is the SLC \eqref{eq:perf_SLC}.
 A particularly useful choice of convex functional is

 for a system norm $\|\cdot\|$, which is equivalent to the objective function of the decentralized optimal control problem \eqref{eq:decentralized}.
-Thus by imposing several performance SLCs \eqref{eq:io_SLC} with different choices of norm, one can naturally formulate multi-objective optimal control problems. \begin{remark} For a continuous time system with the system norm $\| \cdot \|$ in \eqref{eq:io_SLC} chosen to be the $\mathcal{H}_2$ norm, the closed loop transfer matrix in \eqref{eq:io_SLC} needs to be strictly proper, i.e., $D_{12} L[0] D_{21} + D_{11} = 0$. \end{remark}
+Thus by imposing several performance SLCs \eqref{eq:io_SLC} with different choices of norm, one can naturally formulate multi-objective optimal control problems.